bluss/pyproject-local-kernel/README.md

 [PyPi]: https://pypi.org/project/pyproject-local-kernel/

-Instead of installing a myriad of jupyter kernelspecs, one per project, with this solution there is only one "meta" kernel that enables the environment for the project the notebook file resides in.
+Instead of installing a myriad of jupyter kernelspecs, one per project, with this solution there is only one [kernel provisioner][kp] that enables the environment for the project the notebook file resides in.
 This approach should be more portable, usable to anyone who checks out your project structure from git, and easier to use.

 Pyproject Local supports the following systems, and reads `pyproject.toml` to figure out which kind of project it is: